-Due to the current situation with Coronavirus, I am only able to offer
+Due to the current situation with Coronavirus, I am offering only

 A warm welcome to you.
 Discover about my counselling practice in Warwickshire, who I am and how therapy can help you.